ajlowndes/PiTXi/README.md

 1. Wait a day for the first CSV file to show up in the sftp server.
 Sorry that's a Paypal thing.

 2. Once it's there, open up a shell prompt and navigate to your folder.
-Run `$ ./pitxi.sh -d` which will connect to the sftp server, collect a list of files and download them all to a new folder called "PPLCSVFiles".
+Run `$ pitxi -d` which will connect to the sftp server, collect a list of files and download them all to a new folder called "PPLCSVFiles".
 In future if you run this command it will only download new files.

 3. The list of files that have been recently downloaded is in a file called "newfiles.txt".
 That list defines what will be combined later.

-4. Run `$ ./pitxi.sh -v`.
+4. Run `$ pitxi -v`.
 This will spit out a list of `ItemNames` that couldn't be found in lookupvalues.csv.
 If the file doesn't exist, PiTXi will create it for you - so you can then run `$ open lookupvalues.csv`

-5. Run `$ ./pitxi.sh -t`.
+5. Run `$ pitxi -t`.
 This will create a new file called "importToXero[DATE].csv".
 You are welcome to run this again and again until all of the AccountCodes and extra data are there, or you are happy with the ones that are missing (note: if you enter an AccountCode then the TaxType column must also be filled or your upload will fail - that's Xero's requirement)

 6. Log into Xero, go to "Invoices" and click the "Import" button.
 There you can upload the csv file.
 The invoices will be imported as drafts, which you can probably "Select All" and "Approve".